drawwithcode/2018-group-work-group-10/README.md

 ![Lahore](https://github.com/drawwithcode/2018-group-work-group-10/blob/master/assets/losgo.png)

  ## About

  **Hazy World** is a student project based in Politacnico Di Milano and cretated under Creative Codng course in 2018-2019 fall semester.
-It is created with p5 in javascript language.
+It is created with p5 in javascript language and in support to it we also used HTML and CSS.

 ## Content
  * Subject of project